 The future of data integration, ETL and ELT

 In the past, data integration was primarily done using ETL tools.
-But, in recent years, the rise of big data has led to a shift towards ELT — extract, load and transform tools.
-ELT is a shorter workflow that is more analyst-centric and that can be implemented using scalable, multicloud data integration solutions.
+But in recent years, the rise of big data has led to a shift towards ELT — extract, load and transform tools.
+ELT is a shorter workflow that is more analyst-centric and can be implemented using scalable, multicloud data integration solutions.

 In the age of big data, data integration needs to be scalable and compatible with multicloud.
 Managed services are also becoming the standard for data integration, because they provide the flexibility and scalability that organizations need to keep up with changing big data use cases.
-Regardless of how you approach your data integration strategy, make sure you have capable ETL/data warehouse developers and other data professionals on staff who can use data integration and ETL tools effectively.
+Regardless of how you approach your data integration strategy, make sure you have capable ETL and data warehouse developers and other data professionals on staff who can use data integration and ETL tools effectively.

 Learn the latest news and best practices about data science, big data analytics, artificial intelligence, data security, and more.
 Delivered Mondays and Thursdays